srobo/website/_events/sr2022/horsham-in-person-tech-day-april.md

 | 13:00 | More mentoring
 | 14:45 | Close

+## COVID-19

+We are in the process of reviewing our COVID guidelines for the events and will update this page when we have more information.

 ## Food

 There is a Tesco Express and a Lidl nearby where you can get food.